When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Partially Supervised Multi-Task Learning

 Alternatively, self-MTL framework has shown state-of-the-art results in real-time applications.
 For example, SSMTL \cite{anomaly-detection} tackles anomaly detection in videos.
 Acquiring anomalous labels is difficult and as a result, the authors leverage self-supervised tasks to train a 3D CNN to recognise anomaly in videos.
 SSTML \cite{anomaly-detection} first runs a pre-trained YOLOv3 \cite{YOLOv3} to identify objects on a set of object-level frames ${I_{n}}$.
 Then, the authors choose three tasks to identify anomalous objects.
 First, irregularity is identified through the \textit{arrow of time} task, which involves obtaining an abnormal label by training the 3D CNN on the video in reverse mode.
 Second, \textit{motion irregularity detection} for which abnormal events are obtained via skipping frames is used to identify irregular motions such as someone running, falling etc. Third, a \textit{middle box prediction} task is implemented to predict the middle frame.
 Last, the authors enhance their multi-task 3D CNN through \textit{knowledge distillation} where the object detector YOLOv3 \cite{YOLOv3} is trained to predict the last layer of a ResNet-50 \cite{resnet}, which predicts whether the middle box frame is abnormal or not.
 The key point is that, in the knowledge distillation head, the authors expect a high difference between the object-level predictions of the 3D CNN and the ResNet-50 predictions when an anomaly is observed.
 The results significantly outperform previous state-of-the-art methods.
 Moreover, SSMMTL++ \cite{SSMTL++} recently reviews this framework and further improves it through the introduction of different tasks such as optical flow and advanced architectures such as the ViT \cite{ViT}.

 In addition to using multiple auxiliary tasks to enhance the learned representation, multiple modalities can be utilised to provide even more useful sources of information for models to learn.
 Multi-modal representation learning can be achieved by pre-training on diverse datasets.
-For instance, \cite{12-in-1} obtains a vision-language representation by pre-training on 12 vision-linguistic datasets and shows impressive results on common multi-modal tasks such as visual question answering and caption-based image retrieval.
+For instance, \citet{12-in-1} obtain a vision-language representation by pre-training on 12 vision-linguistic datasets and shows impressive results on common multi-modal tasks such as visual question answering and caption-based image retrieval.
 The authors utilise multi-modal self-supervision, inspired by \cite{Vilbert}, by masking proportional amounts of both image and word tokens and also by performing \textit{multi-modal alignment}, by predicting if two instances belong together.
-Similarly, \cite{sound-and-visual-rep-learning} introduces Multi-SSL, a multi-modal (sound and image) pre-training strategy aiming to provide a shared representation for both sound and image modalities that could be used for downstream tasks.
+Similarly, \citet{sound-and-visual-rep-learning} introduce Multi-Self Supervised Learning tasks (Multi-SSL), a multi-modal (sound and image) pre-training strategy aiming to provide a shared representation for both sound and image modalities that could be used for downstream tasks.